projectatomic/atomic-site/source/docs/quickstart.md

 Boot the virtual machine with the CD-ROM attached and cloud-init will populate the default user information with the password or SSH keys you provided in the `user-data` file. **For a Fedora image, the default user is `fedora`, for CentOS the default user is `centos`.**

-If you created the Atomic host with `virt-manager` or `virt-install` and wish to access the VM from the command-line, you can use `virsh console`:
+If you created the Atomic host with `virt-manager` or `virt-install` and wish to access the VM from the command-line, you can use `virsh console` (where "atomic-host" is the name of the vm):

 ````
-virsh console atomic-host # where "atomic-host" is the name of the vm;
+virsh console atomic-host;
 ````

 Once you've booted and logged in to your Atomic host, you can update the system software with `$ sudo rpm-ostree upgrade` to pull in any updates.